SokhibjonDev/SokhibjonDev/README.md

 My favorite technology is React JS

-I’m currently learning Bootcamp Development
+I’m currently learning Back End Development

 How to reach me: +998 94 404 56 40 or +998 93 574 67 66